Typicals-Android-Stuff/cupcake-den/README.md

 This repository contains reconstructed `repo` manifests of the six only known Android 1.5 ("Cupcake") builds to be available via AOSP.

-As of now, the following builds have been reconstructed:
+As of now, all of the following builds have been reconstructed:

 | Build ID & manifest branch               | Status              |
 | :--------------------------------------: | :-----------------: |